 MarketFront offers several plazas with expansive views of Puget Sound and the Olympic Mountains as well as spaces for social services and community meetings.
 A new brewery, fish cannery, and chocolatier are now in production along with more music from street buskers.

 Alaskan Way Viaduct Removal

-The Market’s expansion fits in with the new sea wall (due for completion in 2020) and the Central Waterfront Redevelopment project.
-These projects when finalized will provide one long sweep up from the water to the original wonderland of the 100+ year old Pike Place Market.
+The Market’s expansion fits in with the completion of the new sea wall and the ongoing Central Waterfront Redevelopment project.
+When finalized it will provide one long sweep up from the water to the original wonderland of the 110+ year old Pike Place Market.

 Market’s Long History